RegardV/RegardV/README.md

 ## 🚀 What I’m Learning -- I find myself here currently.
 - **Agentic Systems**: "_Crafting AI crews that automate content creation, from journals to marketing campaigns._"

-I have spent 2 months on Crew-ai preliminary project completed, but there are so many uncertainties.
+I spent Jan to March 2025 on Crew-ai preliminary project completed, but there are so many uncertainties.
 Now building in Agno to a smaller more modular setup.

 Vibe coding is not for the faint of heart.
 The main diffirence for me in embracing full vibecoding within a normal project brief, is that there is your base template code.
 That you guard and revere.:) And when something new works save it, and backup it!